mattbierner/blog.mattbierner.com/_posts/2019-10-09-the-great-waldo-gigging.md

 {% include image.html file="at-last.png" description="At last!" %}

 Yes, all things considered, I'd say that finding Waldo today is pretty much exactly like I remember it being as a child.
-Far easier if anything actually.
+It's far easier nowadays if anything.